 Certifications and Degrees

-The highest-paying skill to have in this role seems to be Nutrition Support; employees claiming this as part of the toolbox earn a median of approximately $51K annually.
-Operations Management also popped up often in the survey as an important skill; about one in three of employees surveyed report using it at work.
+The highest-paying skill to have may be Nutrition Support; employees who claim proficiency also report a higher average salary of about $51K annually.
+Operations Management is regularly seen around here; close to one-third of those surveyed report it as a core competency.
 Account Management, Customer Service, and Budget Management round out the set of key employee skills.

 Benefits and Perks